 One of Batrider's skills actually increases the turn time of whoever he uses it on.
 Good luck kiting at all.

 I Shall Taunt You: Certain characters have specific, mocking lines when killing other heroes.
 Some even have dedicated taunt animations that can be executed on command if you own the item in your backpack.
-Axe even has an ability for this too, to get units to attack him so he can take advantage of his other ability, Counter Helix.
+Axe even has an in-game ability for this too - he magically taunts his enemies and forces them attack him so they cannot attack his (usually easier to kill) allies, and placing the enemies in position to be hit with his other ability, Counter Helix.

 Since the damage output for casters comes mostly from their burst-damage nukes, they tend to be powerful early game when enemy heroes have few items; but because nuke damage generally do not scale with items they fall short later when enemies become able to shrug their nukes (and their weak auto-attacks) off.

-Compare to physical damage dealers, who rely on right-click auto-attacks enhanced with passive abilities: their damage early on is weak, but becomes stronger and stronger as they acquire more and more items, and in the late game they become major nexuses of power.
+Compare to physical damage dealers, who rely on right-click auto-attacks enhanced with passive abilities: their damage early on is weak, but scales very well and becomes stronger and stronger as they acquire more and more items, and in the late game they become major nexuses of power.

-Some heroes, like Shadow Fiend and Gyrocopter are in the weird situation where they can be powerful all game due to heavy nukes and good synergy with the standard right click items.
+Some heroes, like Shadow Fiend, Gyrocopter and Skywrath Mage are powerful all game due to heavy nukes and good scaling into late game.

-Magikarp Power: Hard carries like Medusa or Anti-Mage start the game very weak and vulnerable to ganks but can become unstoppable, able to 1v5 whole teams by themselves if properly farmed by late game.
+Magikarp Power: Hard carries like Medusa or Anti-Mage start the game very weak, spend most of their early- and mid-game farming incessantly and watching out for ganks, but are the strongest heroes late game, able to 1v5 whole teams by themselves if properly farmed.